giridhar7632/MemoryGame/README.md

 It contains an empty `index.html` file linked with `style.css` and `script.js` files.

 We will be using some images for the cards.
 I will provide the public links for the images where needed.
 If you prefer to download, you can download them [here](https://drive.google.com/drive/folders/128S-rB27-86ciSyJvjkfK2NhJeoOmsB3?usp=sharing).
+You can add your own images.
+Make sure they are 100x100px to avoid further styling.